Some old tower (internim gallery).

 white on blue, and black on yellow.

-There is no "now" image.
-(Shot obstructed) The fast food place in the corner is still operating, if downsized.
+it extended all the way left where there's now what I think is a staitonary shop.
+The fast food place in the corner is still operating, if downsized.
 I nearly left having took the previous escalator photos from the wrong angle until i noticed it, as the escalators have been reversed since while I assumed they wern't.
 There's now an abandoned hair salon booth...thing...under that other escalator visible.

 Then: Facing upwards shows the banners in more detail and a bit of the darkened ceiling of the plaza.